la-rebelion/mexa/collections/_helmee/2022-09-15-the-annoying-thing-i-do-every-day-with-kubernetes-and-helm.md

 ---
 layout: article
-title: The Annoying Thing I Do every day with Kubernetes, Scripted Away and Forgotten
+title: The Annoying Thing I Do every day with Kubernetes and Helm
 abstract: "Let's face it, Kubernetes and Helm is great and even essential for many DevOps setups.
 Yet it requires exceptional patience and skill to use.
 Here I share my 'aha' moments in case you also struggle with the same things"
 eyeCatcher: https://images.unsplash.com/photo-1501673618753-48ce9418287b?ixlib=rb-1.2.1&ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&auto=format&fit=crop&w=1374&q=80
 references: